Sealing A Criminal Record

 Protect your privacy.
 If you have been unable to get a job, or harmed in any way by a record of non-conviction, or if you can point to future problems, call us:

-“Mike [McDonald] is awesome!!
+“Cunha & Holcomb is awesome!!
 A few years ago I got in trouble for something and I wanted to seal my record.
-I met with Mike and he made the whole process very easy and explained everything in detail so I wasn’t confused on the day I had court.
-After everything was said and done we found out a few weeks later I won my case and if it wasn’t for Mike helping me with the whole appeal process I do not think I would of received the same outcome.
-If I ever need legal advice again Mike is the guy I’m calling.
-He’s honest and will work his hardest to help you in any way!!”
+I met with them and they made the whole process very easy and explained everything in detail so I wasn’t confused on the day I had court.
+After everything was said and done we found out a few weeks later I won my case and if it wasn’t for them helping me with the whole appeal process I do not think I would have received the same outcome.
+If I ever need legal advice again, I am calling them.
+They’re honest and will work hard to help you in any way!!”
 Source of Endorsement

 Dismissals, CWOFs, and “Nol Pros’s”